anquanscan/sec-tools/README.md

 [WusaBypassUAC](https://github.com/Yet-Zio/WusaBypassUAC): UAC bypass abusing WinSxS in "wusa.exe".
 Referred from and similar to: https://github.com/L3cr0f/DccwBypassUAC , Kudos to L3cr0f and FuzzySecurity for their efforts
 [CVE-2020-3452-Exploit](https://github.com/3ndG4me/CVE-2020-3452-Exploit): Just basic scanner abusing CVE-2020-3452 to enumerate the standard files accessible in the Web Directory of the CISCO ASA applicances.
 [Nutoscan](https://github.com/whitehatsoumya/Nutoscan): An Automated Mass Network Vulnerability Scanner and Recon Tool
 [EDT](https://github.com/motazreda/EDT): Exploit Development toolkit is a project that makes exploit developer's life much easier.
+[can-i-take-over-xyz](https://github.com/EdOverflow/can-i-take-over-xyz): "Can I take over XYZ?" — a list of services and how to claim (sub)domains with dangling DNS records.